-Evidence from 2 phase III, open-label, randomized, active-controlled trials (E1910, in adult patients, and AALL1731, in pediatric patients) showed that blinatumomab, when added to frontline multiphase consolidation chemotherapy (blinatumomab plus chemotherapy), results in added clinical benefit in patients with Ph-negative CD19 B-cell ALL.
-The E1910 trial demonstrated that compared with chemotherapy, blinatumomab plus chemotherapy was associated with statistically significant and clinically meaningful improvements in overall survival (OS) after a median follow-up time of 4.5 years in adult patients with MRD-negative disease (hazard ratio [HR] = 0.44; 95% confidence interval [CI], 0.25 to 0.76); medians were not reached in either group).
-OS rates at 5 years were 82.4% (95% CI, 73.7 to 88.4) for blinatumomab plus chemotherapy and 62.5% (95% CI, 52.0 to 71.3) for chemotherapy alone.
-The results observed in the primary analysis of OS were supported by clinically meaningful improvements in secondary outcomes - relapse-free survival (RFS) in MRD-negative patients and OS and RFS in MRD-positive patients - as well as post-hoc analyses of OS and RFS in the overall population (combined MRD-negative and MRD-positive population).
-The posthoc OS rates at 5 years were 79.1% (95% CI, 71.4 to 85.0) and 58.3% (95%CI, 48.8 to 66.7) in the blinatumomab plus chemotherapy and chemotherapy groups, respectively.
-The AALL1731 trial suggested clinically meaningful improvements in disease-free survival (DFS) after a median follow-up time of 2.5 years in pediatric patients with standard-risk Ph-negative B-cell ALL; DFS rates at 3 years were 96.0% (standard error [SE] = 1.2) and 87.9% (SE = 2.1) in the blinatumomab plus chemotherapy and chemotherapy groups, respectively. pERC noted uncertainty whether blinatumomab plus chemotherapy would prolong survival in pediatric patients due to insufficient follow-up time to capture long-term OS benefit, pERC considered the safety profile of blinatumomab plus chemotherapy to be manageable and consistent with the known safety profile of its individual treatment components.
+Evidence from 2 phase III, open-label, randomized, active-controlled trials (E1910 in adult patients and AALL1731 in pediatric patients) showed that blinatumomab, when added to front-line multiphase consolidation chemotherapy (blinatumomab plus chemotherapy), results in added clinical benefit in patients with Ph-negative, CD19-positive B-cell ALL.
+The E1910 trial demonstrated that, compared with chemotherapy, blinatumomab plus chemotherapy was associated with statistically significant and clinically meaningful improvements in overall survival (OS) after a median follow-up time of 4.5 years in adult patients with MRD-negative disease (hazard ratio [HR] = 0.44; 95% confidence interval [CI], 0.25 to 0.76); medians were not reached in either group).
+OS rates at 5 years were 82.4% (95% CI, 73.7% to 88.4%) for blinatumomab plus chemotherapy and 62.5% (95% CI, 52.0% to 71.3%) for chemotherapy alone.
+The results observed in the primary analysis of OS were supported by clinically meaningful improvements in secondary outcomes - relapse-free survival (RFS) in patients with MRD negativity and OS and RFS in patients with MRD positivity - as well as post hoc analyses of OS and RFS in the overall population (combined MRD-negative and MRD-positive populations).
+The post hoc OS rates at 5 years were 79.1% (95% CI, 71.4% to 85.0%) and 58.3% (95% CI, 48.8% to 66.7%) in the blinatumomab plus chemotherapy group and chemotherapy group, respectively.
+Results from the AALL1731 trial suggested clinically meaningful improvements in disease-free survival (DFS) after a median follow-up time of 2.5 years in pediatric patients with standard-risk Ph-negative B-cell ALL; DFS rates at 3 years were 96.0% (standard error [SE] = 1.2%) and 87.9% (SE = 2.1%) in the blinatumomab plus chemotherapy group and chemotherapy group, respectively. pERC noted uncertainty whether blinatumomab plus chemotherapy would prolong survival in pediatric patients due to insufficient follow-up time to capture long-term OS benefit. pERC considered the safety profile of blinatumomab plus chemotherapy to be manageable and consistent with the known safety profile of its individual treatment components.

-Patients identified a need for treatment options that delay disease progression, improve quality of life, and have manageable side effects. pERC concluded that blinatumomab plus chemotherapy met some of the patients' need, as it delays disease progression, has a manageable toxicity profile, and provides an additional treatment option.
-Although health-related quality of life (HRQoL) was not evaluated in either of the studies (E1910 or AALL1731), patient input suggested a treatment that delays disease progression with manageable side effects, and the opportunity to administer blinatumomab treatment at home have the potential to improve patients' and caregivers' HRQoL.
+Patients identified a need for treatment options that delay disease progression, improve quality of life, and have manageable side effects. pERC concluded that blinatumomab plus chemotherapy met some of the patients' needs because it delays disease progression, has a manageable toxicity profile, and provides an additional treatment option.
+Although health-related quality of life (HRQoL) was not evaluated in either of the studies (E1910 or AALL1731), patient input suggested a treatment that delays disease progression with manageable side effects and the opportunity to administer blinatumomab treatment at home have the potential to improve patients' and caregivers' HRQoL.

-Using the sponsor submitted price for blinatumomab and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio (ICER) for blinatumomab plus standard of care (SoC) in the combined pediatric and adult population was \$37,111 per quality-adjusted life-year (QALY) gained compared with SoC alone.
-At this ICER, blinatumomab is cost-effective at a willingness to pay threshold of \$50,000 per QALY gained for patients with Ph-negative CD19 positive B-cell ALL in the consolidation phase of multiphase chemotherapy.
+Using the sponsor-submitted price for blinatumomab and publicly listed prices for all other drug costs, the incremental cost-effectiveness ratio (ICER) for blinatumomab plus standard of care (SOC) in the combined pediatric and adult population was \$37,111 per quality-adjusted life-year (QALY) gained compared with SOC alone.
+At this ICER, blinatumomab is cost-effective at a willingness-to-pay threshold of \$50,000 per QALY gained for patients with Ph-negative, CD19-positive B-cell ALL in the consolidation phase of multiphase chemotherapy.
 The overall results were influenced largely by the predicted survival benefit in the adult population.
-Subgroup analyses demonstrated that the ICER significantly differed among adult and pediatric populations, with an ICER in the adult population being \$27,682 per QALY gained, compared to \$508,738 per QALY gained in the pediatric population.
+Subgroup analyses demonstrated that the ICER significantly differed among adult and pediatric populations, with an ICER in the adult population being \$27,682 per QALY gained compared with \$508,738 per QALY gained in the pediatric population.